Greg Ward: Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 Ward signed with the Philadelphia Eagles as an undrafted free agent on May 11, 2017.
 He was waived on September 2, 2017 and was signed to the Eagles' practice squad the next day.
 He was released on September 12, 2017, and was re-signed to the practice squad on September 18.
 While Ward was on their practice squad, the Eagles defeated the New England Patriots in Super Bowl LII.

 Ward signed a reserve/future contract with the Eagles on February 7, 2018.
 On September 1, 2018, he was waived by the Eagles and was signed to the practice squad the next day.
 He was released on September 7, 2018.

 San Antonio Commanders

-On January 1, 2019, Ward signed with the San Antonio Commanders of the AAF.
+On January 1, 2019, Ward signed with the San Antonio Commanders of the Alliance of American Football (AAF).
 He recorded 22 receptions for 214 yards in the eight games the league lasted.